 Stay tuned for Part 2, which will cover the medicinal properties of Pinene more in-depth and the conclusion of this article!

-Michelle is an Education Assistant for Baked Bros™.
+Michelle is an Account Manager for Baked Bros™.
 She has a B.S. in Biology from Armstrong State University in Savannah, Ga.
 Her background includes work in customer service, healthcare, research, and secondary education.
 She has been living in Arizona since 2014 and enjoys educating patients about the many benefits of Medical Cannabis and staying up to date on the latest cannabis research.

 ● “Anti-Inflammatory and Chondroprotective Activity of ( )-α-Pinene: Structural and